peter-murray/setup-detekt/README.md

 ## Parameters

-* `detekt_version`: The version of detekt to download, defaults to `1.18`, will be changed match the the latest version in the future
+* `detekt_version`: The version of detekt to download, will download the latest version by default
 * `add_to_path`: A boolean flag indicating whether or not to add detekt to the PATH, defaults to `true`